HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     ```

     ```shell title="WCM Design Library ID"
-    -libraryId <value>
+    -wcmLibraryId <value>
     ```

     !!! info "If neither of these attributes is provided:"

         1. LiveSync checks if a saved library was previously pulled using the `dxclient livesync push-wcm-design-library command` and uses that as basis.
         2. If no saved library is detected, a list of WCM Design Libraries is displayed.
 You can select a WCM Design Library to pull.

         ```shell title="Sample WCM Design Library Selection Prompt"
         $ dxclient livesync pull-wcm-design-library -dxUsername <dxUsername> -dxPassword <dxPassword> -dxPort <dxPort> -dxProtocol <dxProtocol> -hostname <hostname> -contenthandlerPath <contenthandlerPath> -wcmLibraryPath <wcmLibraryPath>
         2024-08-16 19:53:06 : Checking for saved WCM Design Library in <wcmLibraryPath>
         2024-08-16 19:53:06 : Please select a WCM Design Library
         (x) [Library Name: blog solo template v70,  Display Title: Blog Solo Template v70,  ID: ddc1c6de-b18d-4cfd-af8f-dac5ccdd5d30]
         ( ) [Library Name: blog template v70,  Display Title: Blog Template v70,  ID: 5eb62c46-6f7d-498f-b71d-6bbdaac3e84a]
         ( ) [Library Name: ml configuration,  Display Title: ML Configuration,  ID: cac73711-d639-436b-a922-1a717c5e1105] ( ) [Library Name: portal site,  Display Title: Portal Site,  ID: TWFuYWdlZCBQYWdlcyBSb290IExpYnJhcnk]
         ```

 ## LiveSync Push WCM Design Library

 The LiveSync Push WCM Design Library command syncs your WCM Design Library local files with the DX Server.
 The system watches for succeeding changes within the given `wcmLibraryPath` and the changes are immediately reflected in the DX server.
+This feature only works on a WCM Design Library previously pulled by the LiveSync Pull WCM Design Library feature.

 -   **Command description**

     This command invokes the `livesync push-wcm-design-library` tool inside the DXClient.

     First, this command pushes the local WCM Design Library (provided in `wcmLibraryPath`) to the DX Server with the WCM Design Library system name (provided in `wcmLibraryName`).
 The command then creates a file system watcher which looks out for any changes in the files or folders under `wcmLibraryPath` and immediately reflects those changes in the DX server.
-To stop watching, press **Ctrl + C**.
+To stop watching for changes, press **Ctrl + C**.

     ```shell
     dxclient livesync push-wcm-design-library